WSU-janderson/project6-multiset-design-trekker-8472/README.md

 intersect and where they have difference It is also useful to determine what upgrades one army may have that the other does not.
 For example if there is a scenario where the enemy is supposed to achieve final victory no matter what the player does, the difference one will reveal weaknesses for further unit generation to wipe out the player.

+Extension Feature:
+    Using one unit and another with the addition of an appropriate amount of time, there can be two separate units that merge into a single better unit.
+For example, if the player has a marine and robotic "AI" armor, the two units could merge to form the "starship trooper ape unit or at least a differently named facsimile of one.
+With this action, it gives another avenue for the player to progress in power without the creation of new units when unit capped for total supply.
+With the addition of more types of armies, this ability can be added in different versions to each.
+For example, one could be available early in the game to an army, but it would not have as much added strength as that for the army(ies) that have to wait longer to gain the ability.

+[1] J. G. D. P. B. da Fonseca and A. C. F. F. P. N. D. E. P. A. N. da Silva, "Key Concepts, Weakness and Benchmark on Hash Table Data Structures," Algorithms, vol. 15, no. 3, p.
+100, Mar.
+2022.